djipco/OctoWS2811Controller/README.md

 In TouchDesigner, simply drag and drop the `.tox` file to your project and enter the appropriate settings.

+## Teensy & OctoWS2811

+To use this library, you need to install the Teensy board in the Arduino IDE.
+To do so, follow these [instructions]([url](https://www.pjrc.com/teensy/td_download.html)).
+Then, upload the `.ino` file to the board.

+Both OctoWS2811 ports are wired like this:

+ 1. Orange
+ 2. Blue
+ 3. Green
+ 4. Brown

 ## Serial Commands

 Here are the commands that can be sent over serial to the board.
 You do not need to worry about the underlying